 4. Use a consistent color and theme.

 Use your logo and your own unique brand colors in the event email invitation, homepage, and registration page.
 You want people to know this is an invite from you, that it is a credible event, and that it will stand out from all the other invitations your guests may be receiving.
-(We just made it easier for you to do this with our new custom theme option.)

 5. Re-send to non-responders.